Damian Lewis: Career

 In 2008, Lewis starred as the main character Charlie Crews in the American television series Life on NBC.
 The show premiered in the US on 26 September 2007 and was affected by the 2007–08 Writers Guild of America strike.
 Only half of the first season's shows were produced.
 Regardless, the show won a 2008 AFI Award for best television series.
 Although the show received critical acclaim, when it returned the following television season, it was shuffled from night to night, and eventually cancelled by NBC to clear its time slot for The Jay Leno Show.

 Lewis appeared the following year in the lead role in The Baker, a film directed by his brother, Gareth.
 Damian took a supporting role of Rizza in The Escapist, which he also helped produce.
 He led the cast in Martin Crimp's version of Molière's comedy, The Misanthrope, which opened in December 2009 at the Comedy Theatre, London.
 Other cast members included Tara Fitzgerald, Keira Knightley and Dominic Rowan.

 Lewis played Tory Prime Minister Simon Laity in two seasons of Number 10 on BBC Radio 4.

 He played Gareth, the father of an 11-year-old Liverpool F.C. fan, in the 2011 film Will.

-From 2011 to 2013, Lewis had a starring role as Gunnery Sergeant Nicholas Brody in the Showtime series Homeland.
+From 2011 to 2013, Lewis had a starring role as Gunnery Sergeant Nicholas Brody in the Showtime series Homeland, for which he won a Primetime Emmy Award.
 In 2013, he narrated poetry for The Love Book App, an "interactive anthology of love literature developed by Allie Byrne Esiri".

-From 2016 to 2021, he starred as billionaire hedge fund manager Bobby Axelrod in the Showtime series Billions.
+In 2016 he began starring as billionaire hedge fund manager Bobby Axelrod in the Showtime series Billions.
+He left the show in 2021 after five seasons, but returned for half of season 7.
+In 2016 he appeared in the British spy film Our Kind of Traitor.

+In 2024, he played a dual role as Peter Radley and his brother Will Radley, alongside Kelly Macdonald in the vampire comedy film The Radleys.

+Music

+In an interview with The Guardian in October 2022, Lewis said that he had long-standing ambitions to be a musician, and had been collaborating with jazz artist Giacomo Smith, firstly on cover songs and then writing new material for an album that would be released in 2023: "I started writing and found out there was lots that I actually did want to write, and before we knew it we had a record's worth of songs.
+We’ve ended up with a rootsy, jazzy, rock’n’rolly, singer-songwritery-type album."

+Lewis released his debut single, "Down On the Bowery", on 13 April 2023.
+His debut album, Mission Creep, was released in June that year on Decca Records.

+On 9 July 2023, he sang the national anthem at the British Grand Prix, accompanied by a saxophonist.